Alvearie/hri-flink-validation-fhir/README.md

 ### Building
 From the base directory, run `./gradlew clean build`.
 This will download dependencies and run all the unit tests.
 (Some output has been omitted for the sake of concision)

-This depends on the `hri-flink-pipeline-core` [GitHub repo](https://github.com/Alvearie/hri-flink-pipeline-core) and its published packages.
+This depends on the `hri-flink-pipeline-core` [GitHub repo](https://github.com/Alvearie/hri-flink-pipeline-core) and it's published packages.

 ```
 hri-flink-validation-fhir % ./gradlew clean build

 > Task :validator:test
 Discovery starting.
 Discovery completed in 186 milliseconds.
 Run starting.
 Expected test count is: 10